70 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is moderate-intensity exercise safe for people with hypertrophic cardiomyopathy?
+What prior data suggests that this exercise program is safe for individuals with hypertrophic cardiomyopathy?

 TP